Crypto-zombie/Crypto-zombie/README.md

 <p style = "margin-left: 30px">
 Extensive knowledge of mathematics, AI, algorithms, 3D/2D graphics, politics, economics, art (except music).<br>
 Projects ranging from mini-applications to complex enterprise solutions require at least 5 years of development experience.<br>
-I am proud to send 100% perfect projects to my clients! <br>
-If you want a good and trusted developer, please contact me.
-I will give you more than you want.
 </p>